Deleted App Still Shows Up on Mac? Here's How to Fix It

 Another simple way to delete apps is through Launchpad, which offers a more visual interface.

-Even when you think you’ve uninstalled an app properly, there are situations where it seems to reappear or leave remnants behind.
+Even if you think you have uninstalled an app correctly, it can sometimes come back or leave traces behind.
 Here are a few common scenarios:

 Some apps run background processes that may not stop when the app is deleted.
 This can cause macOS to think the app is still active, leading to it reappearing in places like the Dock or Launchpad.